MAIF/daikoku/storage-sql-migration.md

 covers every login, and the `action.user` / `demand` / `subscription` / `keyring` paths of `notifications` join their siblings, which were already indexed.

-## What is left
+## What was left

-Items A and B have landed.
-C is not decided and must not be started.
+A, B and C have all landed; this section records what each one did.

 ### A. GIN on `teams.content->'users'` — **done**